phollyer/elm-smooth-move/README.md

 -- In your model
 type alias Model = { animations : SmoothMoveState.State, ... }

+-- In your init (prevent jump to 0,0) initialAnimations =
+    SmoothMoveState.init
+        |> SmoothMoveState.setInitialPosition "my-element" 100 100

 -- In your update
 AnimateElement ->